jordans1882/chickendipR/README.md

 * 8 oz cream cheese
 * 1 cup of cheddar cheese

-You may note that the container of fresh salsa has no associated units.
-The recipe passed down to me didn't specify.
+You may note the container of fresh salsa has no associated units.
+The recipe passed down to me did not specify.
 For those who have had it from me, I typically get 24 oz cans.
 Choose the heat level to match your personal preferences.
 If you're not sure of a preferred heat level, mix and match.
 When I make this, I typically get one hot and one medium salsa to use in my double batch.

 ## Directions